 Konta ready for Serena

-“I will definitely cherish every single minute out there,” were Jo Konta’s words as she was interviewed on court after her fourth round victory against Ekaterina Makarova and asked for an instant reaction about the prospect of playing the 22-time Grand Slam champion in the quarter-finals.
+“I will definitely cherish every single minute out there,” were the words of Jo Konta as she was interviewed on court after her fourth round victory against Ekaterina Makarova and asked for an instant reaction about the prospect of playing the 22-time Grand Slam champion in the quarter-finals.

 “That’s an incredible experience for me,” Konta continued, “She is one of the few players still playing who I watched growing up.
 So as a young girl wanting to be a professional tennis player, it’s an incredible honour.
 I can’t wait to share the court with her.”